mmende/gatsby-plugin-wav-multiformat/README.md

 };
 ```

-Also if you already had wav files included in your site don't forget to clear the cache (`gatsby clear`) for once.
+Also if you already had wav files included in your site don't forget to clear the cache (`gatsby clean`) for once.